 Periodically, oil's critics revive an old familiar story.
 Through some kind of back-room collusion, they suggest, the oil giants limit competition.
 They rig prices or otherwise conspire to their advantage.
-Sometimes, it is obvious these critics have disregarded the facts.
-Other times, they have misunderstood them or miscalculated their effect.
-In light of this, what exactly are the facts? . . .
+Some-

 Q. Let's clarify what we mean by "giants."
 How big are oil companies?